Prep. Preheat the oven to 450˚F and pull out a large rimmed baking sheet.

-Prepare the Parsnips: Wash and optionally peel the parsnips.
-Cut parsnips down the center, longwise.
+Prepare the Parsnips.
+Wash and optionally peel the parsnips.
+Cut the parsnips down the center, longwise.
 Then cut each half into 3 to 4 batons.
 From there, cut away any tough, woody core.
+Spread them out on your baking sheet and set aside.

-Melt butter in a skillet set over medium heat.
-Stir in the garlic and cook for 20 seconds or until fragrant.
-DO NOT burn the garlic.
-Remove from heat and stir in the rosemary.
+Make the garlic butter.
+Melt the butter in a skillet set over medium heat.
+Stir in the garlic and cook for 20 to 30 seconds or until fragrant.
+Do not burn the garlic.
+Remove from the heat and stir in the rosemary.

 Notes